Aysuarex/alx-system_engineering-devops/README.md

 # alx-system_engineering_devops

-This repository contains projects I did in the ALX system Engineering Devops tract.
+This repository contains projects I did in the ALX system Engineering Devops tract, which mostly involve the use and mastery of `shell`.